navigator8972/object_impedance_control/README.md

 # object_impedance_control
 An Implementation of Multi-Agent Object Impedance Controller from paper

-Li, M., Yin, H., Tahara, K. and Billard, A. Learning object-level impedance control for robust grasping and dexterous manipulation.
-In Proceedings of IEEE International Conference on Robotics and Automation (ICRA-14).
-Hongkong, China.
+*Li, M., Yin, H., Tahara, K. and Billard, A. Learning object-level impedance control for robust grasping and dexterous manipulation.
+2014 IEEE International Conference on Robotics and Automation (ICRA).
+Hongkong, China.*

 on top of modern libraries.